-Anyway, one thing you always hear agents talk about and is repeated over and over on writing message boards is the necessity of a great hook.
-People always say you need a great hook for a novel.
+When you go looking for writing advice, one thing you hear over and over is that you need a great hook.
 Hook hook hook, all anyone talks about is hooks.
 Well, let me add my two cents on the matter: you need a great hook.

-A hook is what will attract an agent to your project, and, later on, a reader to your book.
+A hook is what will attract a literary agent to your project, and, later on, a reader.
 It’s that magnet that draws people to the story and makes them want to read more.
 It’s really essential.
 But what, really, is a hook?

 Let’s think of some great hooks in literature: